1099 vs W2: Pros and Cons

 Used for independent contractors who are working with a company on a project-based timeline rather than for the company as a subordinate.
 Refers to employees who work for a company, meaning that said company has a greater level of power over what they do and how.

-The following sections outline the 1099 vs W2 pros and cons for both employers and workers, providing more clear distinctions for each as well as suggestions for how to proceed.
+The following sections outline the 1099 vs W2 pros and cons for both employers and workers, providing clearer distinctions for each and suggestions on how to proceed.

 For employers, the question of whether to use a 1099 or a W2 is really the question of whether to hire an independent contractor or an employee.
 This distinction is at the core of the misunderstanding surrounding whether to use a 1099 vs W2.
 Pros and cons, however, do still apply in more minute ways: